dannycahoon/apiWorkshop/tutorials/manage/apis/deploy_api/README.md

 ## Test the API (optional)
 Now that the API is deployed, you can invoke it in your favorite REST client.
+1. You can locate the URL where your API is deployed by using the dropdown arrow to expand the Workshop_Gateway details and using the copy button next to 'OCI_Workshop_Gateway Node 1 ' to copy the URL.
+1. Paste the URL into POSTMAN or other REST client.
+Notice that no authentication or app keys are required because we have not yet configured any security policies.

 ## Re-deploy an API
 An API that has been deployed, can be re-deployed for example, when a change has been made.
 There are multiple routes to perform this task depending on the role of the person logged in.